 World Rhythm Workshops

-Please note: Workshops are usually run entirely using vocal percussion, clapping, stamping etc. I provide Kashaka (African Polyrhythmic Shakers – see http://www.kashaka.uk) for use in these workshops.
+Please note: Workshops are usually run mainly using traditional Indian vocal percussion, clapping, stamping etc. therefore no instruments are required or provided.
+The exception to this being Kashaka (African Polyrhythmic Shakers – see http://www.kashaka.uk) which are provided for use in these workshops (up to 25 pairs can be provided – 50 individual kashaka).
 Drums are not necessary, but can be used if provided by the participants or the event organiser / venue.

 Rhythm Workshop Testimonials:

 “Jon Sterckx has been an inspiring and highly popular associate lecturer in the University of Plymouth Music department for a number of years.
 His inputs range from workshop/recitals in classical Indian music, the exploration of Middle Eastern percussion via a more world music dynamic, through to exciting demonstrations involving live sampling and music technology.
 Jon is sensitive to the leanings of the contemporary music student and also understands the requirements of the university system, having directed sizeable elements of taught modules, individually and with a sitarist.
 He is 100% reliable and we always look forward to his various inputs.”
 Phil Hull, Head of Music, University of Plymouth, Devon.